tkazama/ShapeKit/README.markdown

 - go to the Build Settings tab, search the "Other Linker Flags" entry and add "-lstdc++" to link with libc++ as the standard c++ library
 - #import "ShapeKit.h" in your .m files

 You will also need to add the CoreLocation framework to your project.
-See the sample Xcode project for a simple example of a ShapeKit app.
+See the [sample project](https://github.com/andreacremaschi/ShapeKitDemo) for a simple example of a ShapeKit app.

 ## License